 The IS Service Desk can generate a bypass code for any user.
 You can contact the IS Service Desk by visiting them in Milne 201 or by calling 541-737-8787.
 It is strongly recommended that you call or visit in person.
 If you are unable to call or visit, you may also submit a ticket, but it may take longer to resolve your issue.

-In addition, Employees can receive a bypass code from their local IT support group if it is on the following list:
+In addition, you can receive a bypass from a local IT support group if it is on the following list: